EcoJulia/Diversity.jl/README.md

 subcommunities.
 It uses the diversity measures described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)][paper-url],
 *How to partition diversity*.
-It also provides a series of other related and older diversity measures through sub-modules.
-Currently these are all ecological diversity measures, but this will be expanded, possibly through interfacing to BioJulia.
+It also provides a series of other older diversity measures through sub-modules.
+Currently these are all ecological diversity measures, but this will be expanded through interfacing to EcoJulia and BioJulia.

 This package is in beta now, but is cross-validated against our R package [boydorr/rdiversity][rdiversity-url], which is developed independently, so please [raise an issue][issues-url] if you find any problems.
 We now use a DataFrame as the common output format for all of the diversity calculations to provide consistency with our R package [rdiversity][rdiversity-url].
-The code is certainly not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also new, and may need further improvements.
+The code is not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also new, and may need further improvements.

-Version 0.4, which has been recently released, has significant breaking changes to the underlying code, whuch mean it is no longer compatible with Julia v0.5.
-It is periodically working with Julia nightly and I aim to keep it that way (though other packages need to be updated too).
-Older interfaces from v0.2 have been removed in v0.4.
+Version 0.4, which is the current release, has significant breaking changes to the underlying code, but everything works with Julia v0.6, v0.7 and v1.0 as far as we're aware.
+It is periodically working with Julia nightly but that is not a high priority now that Julia 1.0 has been released.
+Older interfaces from Diversity v0.2 have been removed in v0.4.

-## Install

-*Diversity* is in `METADATA` and can be installed via `Pkg.add("Diversity")`.

 ## Usage